Revival Coaching Circles

 Session 3: Priorities and Roadblocks

-Determine what matters most to you, what your core responsibilities actually are, and what feels like it’s standing in the way of you making time for your priorities.
+Determine what matters most to you, what your core responsibilities actually are, and what feels like it’s standing in the way of you making time for what you truly care about.

 -